postnerd/postbot/readme.md

 > **⚠ WARNING: This is a beta version**
 > This app is in early development.
 Some features may be broken.
 Use at your own risk.
+> Due to a [bug](https://github.com/oven-sh/bun/issues/10080) in bun, postbot only works with bun v1.30 at the moment, when used with BanksiaGUI or the lichess-bot.
 ----------

 # postbot